Coherent six-functor formalisms: Pro vs Solid: Introduction

 \subsection{Notations and first descriptions}

 Let $A$ be a discrete commutative ring with $1$.
 Let $\cC$ be a category.
-Let $\kappa$ be an uncountable strong limit cardinal. \begin{itemize} \item $\Top$: the category of topological spaces. \item $\Top^{\cgwh}$: the full subcategory of $\Top$ consisting of compactly generated weakly Hausdorff spaces. \begin{itemize} \item It is complete and cocomplete \cite[Corollary 2.23, Proposition 2.30]{Strickland_CGHW}.
+Let $\kappa$ be an uncountable strong limit cardinal. \begin{itemize} \item $\Top$: the category of topological spaces. \item $\Top^{\cg}$: the full subcategory of $\Top$ consisting of compactly generated topological spaces. \item $\Top^{\cgwh}$: the full subcategory of $\Top$ consisting of compactly generated weakly Hausdorff spaces. \begin{itemize} \item It is complete and cocomplete \cite[Corollary 2.23, Proposition 2.30]{Strickland_CGHW}.
 The limits in $\Top^{\cgwh}$ are given by the k-ification of the corresponding limits in $\Top$.
 The colimits in $\Top^{\cgwh}$ are given by a quotient space of the corresponding colimits in $\Top$. \end{itemize} \item $\Ab$: The category of abelian groups. \item $\TopAb$: the category of topological abelian groups. \item $\TopAb^\delta$: the category of discrete abelian groups.
 It is canonically equivalent to $\Ab$. \item $\TopAb^{\chaus}$: the category of topological abelian groups whose underlying topological spaces are compact \footnote{For us, the term ``\textit{compact}" does not require being Hausdorff.} Hausdorff. \item $\Mod(A)$: the category of $A$-modules. \item $\Mod(A)^{\fp}$: the category of finitely presented $A$-modules.